MicrosoftDocs/windows-iotcore-docs/windows-iotcore/docs/AppInstaller.md

-# App installer

-## Install the app using Windows Device Portal
+# Install your app using Windows Device Portal
 ___

 To install your application on the device please do the following: